tejasdev/tejasdev/README.md

 Hi, I'm Tejas Devaraj 👋

-I'm a passionate software developer with extensive experience in full-stack development, currently working at Mate-Studio. evolving from core web technologies to advanced frameworks and backend systems.
-My journey began with working on web applications using JavaScript, jQuery, and PL/SQL, and over the years, I've shifted towards modern full-stack development, specializing in React, TypeScript, Nest.js.
-I focus on building high-quality, maintainable, and scalable software solutions with strong expertise in CI/CD, testing, and code optimization.
+Passionate full-stack developer with a strong foundation in building scalable, maintainable software solutions.
+Currently at Mate-Studio, I specialize in modern stacks with React, TypeScript, and Nest.js, focusing on quality, CI/CD, testing, and optimization.
+My journey evolved from JavaScript and jQuery to advanced frameworks, driving impactful and efficient development.